AutoLogicTechnology/contractor-check-list/README.md

 These are considered the minimum steps one should take to get a business up and running.

+- Get a "virtual office" or mail forwarding service
 - Register a limited company via Companies House
+- Register for Corporation Tax
+- Register for Value Added Tax (if applicable)
+- Register for Payroll (if applicable - most likely)
+- Get a business bank account
+- Get an indemnity insurance policy
+- Find an accountant

+## In Detail

+The above is a rundown - a simple list - but here we go into a bit more detail on each step.
+We maintain lsit format to keep it simple to disgest and easy to follow.

+### Virtual Office &amp; Mail Forwarding

+- Keep your residential address off of public record
+- Use it for the registered and service address
+- Make sure it includes mail forwarding for non-government mail, such as bank related mail

+### Registering &amp; Companies House

 - £15 at the time of writing
 - Takes 20 minutes and is all online
 - Certificate of Incorporation comes in via email (PDF)

-- Get a "virtual office" or mail forwarding service
-    - Keep your residential address off of public record
+## Registering for Taxes

+Before you can register online for the varies taxes, you have to wait for HMRC to send you your Unique Tax Reference (**UTR**).
+Companies House will let HMRC know you've registered a company, and thus HMRC will send you a letter (or several) containing this reference and inviting you to sign up for paying taxes.

+- This can all be done online using the government [Gateway](https://online.hmrc.gov.uk/) system
+- VAT registration is optional until a certain turn over is reached by your company
-    - Use it for the registered and service address
+ - Consult HMRC for this threshold and other finer details
-    - Make sure it includes mail forwarding for non-government mail, such as bank related mail
-- Get a business bank account
+- Payroll is needed so you can submit payslips and pay Pay As You Earn (PAYE) and National Insurance (NI) contributions
+- Corporation tax focuses on your companies' profits

+### Business Bank Account

 - This can take upwards of 20-30 **working** days
 - The process generally involves a call from the bank

-- Wait for your letter from HMRC containing your tax reference
-    - This takes upwards of two weeks
-    - You can't do anything tax related without this
-    - Companies House will initiate this with HMRC
-- Register for Corporation Tax
-- Register for Value Added Tax (if applicable)
-- Register for Payroll (if applicable - most likely)
-- Get an indemnity insurance policy
+### Indemnity Insurance

 - Potentially a legal/contractual requirement (confirmation needed)
 - Price is based on your business and income
 - Your agency/contract might have specific requirements of your insurance.
 Check this out before purchasing
 - Can range between £300 - £1,000+ per year

-- Find an accountant.
-You need someone to check the law for you regarding...
+### Accountant

-    - Taxes
+- Help with taxes
-    - Expenses and what you can and cannot claim
+- Help with expenses and what you can and cannot claim
-    - Submitting tax returns, how and when
+- Undestanding how and when to submit tax returns
 - (See below regarding Freeagent)

+### Letters

+- Wait for your letter from HMRC containing your tax reference
+- This takes upwards of two weeks
+- You can't do anything tax related without this
+- Companies House will initiate this with HMRC

-## Optional Steps
+## Optional Services &amp; Recommendations

 These are additional steps and services you can utilise to help make your life easier.